-Anya Sirota is an assistant professor at the University of Michigan's Taubman College of Architecture + Urban Planning.
+Anya Sirota is an assistant professor at the University of Michigan's Taubman College of Architecture + Urban Planning and the ArcPrep High School Program Director.
 Her interdisciplinary research broadly focuses on contemporary cultural production and its relationship to architecture.
 With emphasis on experimental interventions, cultural infrastructures, and design in the public realm, her work critically re-evaluates ways that architecture can sustain heritage and participate in public discourse.

 Sirota is the principal of Akoaki, a Detroit-based art and architecture practice with an established reputation for original projects that materialize utopian ambitions in complex urban scenarios.
 Predicated on intensive fieldwork and interdisciplinary research, the studio’s methods mine underexposed narratives, uncover new knowledge about the material realities of place, and offer ways that architecture can generate pluralistic, social environments.
 Since the studio’s launch in 2008, the work has received numerous awards, including a Research and Development (R+D) Award from Architect Magazine (2013), a SXSW Place by Design Award (2015), and an ACSA Faculty Design Award (2016).
 Akoaki’s projects have appeared in exhibitions internationally, with recent publications in Frame, ARTnews, Future Anterior, MONU, and Architect Magazine, among others.